The Iron Petticoat: Development

 The original screenplay, Not for Money, was written by Ben Hecht from a story by producer Harry Saltzman.
 The two men formed a company called Benhar to produce the film.
 Hecht wrote the film specifically as a vehicle for Katharine Hepburn.

 Hepburn was pleased with the original script and personally selected Ralph Thomas as the director because she liked his film Doctor in the House (1954).
 She contacted Thomas and Doctor in the House producer Betty E. Box while they were making Doctor at Sea, and they agreed to take part.
 "I had no idea what dramas were to descend on us as a result of that call," Box later wrote.

 "We accepted the job because Miss Hepburn agreed to do it, and because we liked the Ben Hecht script," said Thomas.
 Box and Thomas were under contract to the Rank film organization, but were allowed to make outside films.
 "They [Rank] turned very sour," wrote Box.
 "But we stuck to our guns – we wanted to work with Hepburn, on top of which we were to be paid much larger fees than those guaranteed under our Rank deal."

 The film was an American-British co-production, with finance provided by MGM and Romulus Films.
+MGM provided $500,000 to cover the costs of Saltzman, Hecht and the two American stars while Remus invested £215,000 to pay for production costs and the British crew.
+(Other accounts say British investment was £189,803 with $500,000 to cover Hope and Hepburn, Independent Film Distributors providing the full sterling budget and $100,000 of the dollar budget.)